-The obligation of a divorced parent to pay for the child’s college expenses or trade school will depend on the state in which the parents live and any agreement between the parents regarding such expenses.
+A divorced parent’s obligation to pay for the child’s college expenses or trade school will depend on the state in which the parents live and any agreement between the parents regarding such expenses.

-Courts in some states will require parents to pay for a child’s college expenses, assuming the parents can afford it and the child is a good enough student to benefit from college.
-Courts in these states reason that the child’s parents probably would have helped pay for the child’s education had the marriage remained intact and that the child’s education should not suffer because of the divorce.
+In some states, courts will require parents to pay for a child’s college expenses, assuming the parents can afford it and the child is a good enough student to benefit from college.
+In these states, courts reason that the child’s parents probably would have helped pay for the child’s education had the marriage remained intact and that the child’s education should not suffer because of the divorce.

-In an Illinois case, for example, the father during the marriage was very enthusiastic about having his son attend his alma mater, Dartmouth College.
+For example, in an Illinois case, the father during the marriage was very enthusiastic about having his son attend his alma mater, Dartmouth College.
 The father took his son to Dartmouth three times and often bought his son clothes and memorabilia with the Dartmouth logo.
 The father even arranged for influential alumni of Dartmouth to write letters of recommendation for his son.

 After all these efforts, the son got into Dartmouth.
 But at about that time, the father and mother divorced, and the father no longer wanted to pay for his son to go to Dartmouth.
 The Illinois courts said that under these circumstances, the father (who earned more than $200,000 per year) had to pay for his son to go to Dartmouth.